Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Experiments

 \section{Experiments}

-To validate the effectiveness of the model, we experiment extensively on a self-organizing dataset and seven public datasets.
-We compare it to baselines in dynamic link prediction and dynamic node classification, using both transductive and inductive inference.
-In addition, we perform model ablation, hyperparameter analysis, attention coefficient visualization, time consumption analysis, and long-term dependence analysis.
+To verify the effectiveness of our proposed model, this section conducts extensive experiments on one self-organized datasets and seven public datasets.
+We demonstrate the advantages of MPFA over existing algorithms on dynamic link prediction and dynamic node classification tasks.
+Additionally, we conduct an in-depth analysis of each component of MPFA and its intrinsic characteristics, including model ablation research, hyperparameter analysis, attention coefficient visualization, time efficiency analysis, and long-term dependency analysis.